 - International Security in the Asia-Pacific - 20 credits

 - NGOs and Social Movements – 20 credits

 - Professional Development: Recruiters and Candidates – 20 credits

 - Race, Rights and Development: Global Perspectives on Inequality and Social Justice – 20 credits

-- Strategic Management and Leadership – 20 credits
+- Religion and Politics in Global Perspective - 20 credits

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.